On the sensitivity of the optimal partition for parametric second-order conic optimization: Sensitivity of the optimal partition

-Observe that $S_{\pi(\bar{\epsilon})}$ is a semialgebraic subset of $\mathbb{R}$, being the projection of a solution set formed by the intersection of polynomial equations and inequalities, see Theorem~2.2.1 in~\cite{BCR98}.
+Observe that $S_{\pi(\bar{\epsilon})}$ is a semi-algebraic subset of $\mathbb{R}$, being the projection of a semi-algebraic set defined by a boolean combination of polynomial equalities and inequalities~\cite[Theorem~2.76]{BPR06}.
 Note that $S_{\pi(\bar{\epsilon})}$ might be empty or disconnected in $\mathbb{R}$.
-Since a semialgebraic set has a finite number of connected components, see Theorem~2.4.5 in~\cite{BCR98}, and the boundary points of $S_{\pi(\bar{\epsilon})}$ are transition points in $\interior(\mathcal{E})$, the set of transition points with a fixed optimal partition $\pi(\bar{\epsilon})$ is finite and thus algebraic.
+Since a semi-algebraic set has a finite number of connected components~\cite[Theorem~5.22]{BPR06}, and the boundary points, in $\interior(\mathcal{E})$, of the components are transition points, the set of transition points with a fixed optimal partition $\pi(\bar{\epsilon})$ is finite.
 Then the result follows by noting that $\pi(.)$ can only take a finite number of possibilities. \end{proof}